canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 }
 ```

+This is so confusing that there's an [issue on the Hangfire repo](https://github.com/HangfireIO/Hangfire/issues/2160) asking for clarification.
+Not all storage  implementations return successful jobs in reverse order.
+Arrrggg!

 ## 4. Prevent Concurrent execution of Hangfire jobs

 Hangfire has an attribute to prevent the concurrent execution of the same job: `DisableConcurrentExecutionAttribute`.
 [Source](https://github.com/HangfireIO/Hangfire/blob/master/src/Hangfire.Core/DisableConcurrentExecutionAttribute.cs).
-We can change the resource being locked to avoid executing jobs with the same parameters.
-For example, to run only one job per entity.
+Even we can change the resource being locked to avoid executing jobs with the same parameters.
+For example, we can run only one job per client id simultaneously.

 ```csharp
 [DisableConcurrentExecutionAttribute(timeoutInSeconds: 60)]